 Thinking About Your Assignment

 When you receive your writing assignment from your professor, it’s important to stop and think about your assignment.
 What are the requirements?
 What is the purpose of this assignment?
 What is your professor asking you write?
-Who are you writing for?
+Who will be your audience?

 Before you begin to write any part of an essay you have been assigned, it’s important to first carefully consider your assignment.
 You must think about the requirements and how you plan to meet those requirements.
 All too often, students make the mistake of jumping into an assignment without stopping to think about it rhetorically.